Chesapeake Energy shares tumble on $4 billion WildHorse deal

-HOUSTON (Reuters) - Chesapeake Energy Corp (CHK.N) on Tuesday agreed to buy Texas oil producer WildHorse Resource Development Corp (WRD.N) in a nearly $4 billion cash-and-stock deal that knocked down the natural gas producer’s shares by nearly 14 percent.
+HOUSTON (Reuters) - Chesapeake Energy Corp on Tuesday agreed to buy Texas oil producer WildHorse Resource Development Corp in a nearly $4 billion cash-and-stock deal that knocked down the natural gas producer’s shares by nearly 14 percent.

 Investors have punished shares of oil and gas producers that have struck deals this year for higher production instead of focusing on improved returns.
-Denbury Resources (DNR.N), Concho Resources (CXO.N) and Diamondback Energy (FANG.O) each fell after disclosing acquisitions this year.
+Denbury Resources, Concho Resources and Diamondback Energy each fell after disclosing acquisitions this year.

 WildHorse shareholders will get either 5.989 shares of Chesapeake common stock, or a combination of 5.336 shares of Chesapeake stock and $3 in cash, for each share held, under terms of the agreement.